helenahagman/trueorfalse/README.md

 <h2>Description</h2>
 <br>
-<p>This page is a simple True or False game.
-The user will be presented with True or False questions.
+<p>This page is a single page with a True or False game.
+The user will be presented with questions that will be answered  with True or False.
 When the user clicks the green True or red False button they will get instant feedback with an emoji showing if the answer is correct or incorrect.
-Below the buttons the score will show how many correct and incorrect answers the user has.
+Underneath the buttons on the page the score will show how many correct and incorrect answers the user has.
 </p>
 <br>
 <p>  RESPONSIVE LINK